weilyuwang/spring-photo-app/README.md

-# springboot-photo-app
+# RESTful Microservices built with Spring Boot & Spring Cloud

-RESTful APIs with a Microservices architecture built with Spring Boot &amp; Spring Cloud.
+### RESTful APIs with a Microservices architecture built with Spring Boot &amp; Spring Cloud.

 - A set of RESTful Microservices using Spring Boot and Spring Cloud.